WillHoffer/WillHoffer.github.io/quidditas/_posts/2020-02-29-how-to-make-a-post-with-R-markdown.md

 ---
-title: "How Posts Are Made"
+title: "How to Make a Post with R Markdown"

 author: "Will Hoffer"
 date: "February 29, 2020"